cloudfoundry/cli/.github/CONTRIBUTING.md

 make integration-tests-full # runs all the integration suites
 ```

-If the number of parallel nodes for the non-global test suites would like to be
+To adjust the number of parallel nodes for the non-global test suites, set the
-adjusted, set the `NODES` environment variable:
+`NODES` environment variable:

 ```bash
 NODES=10 make integration-tests